 4. How Long Does It Take To Find A Tenant For My Home?

-We typically lease your home in 3 to 21 days.
-Some have rented in as little as 24 hours.
+We typically lease your home in 1 to 21 days.
 Our vacancy rate is typically between 1% and 3%.
 In other words, we manage approximately 600 homes and generally have between 6 and 12 vacancies at any given time.
 That's not a lot.
 To streamline the tenant procurement process and lease your home as quickly as possible with quality tenants, our tenants submit their rental application online, pay the application fee online and in many cases sign the lease electronically.
 How quickly your home rents may be dependent upon price, condition, neighborhood, school district and competing homes for lease.

 5. Is Stars & Stripes Homes, Inc. Accredited By The Denver Better Business Bureau (BBB)?